Askrion/stateark/README.md

 *(Prefer to install from source? `npm install && npm run build && npm run setup` — see `INSTALL.md`.
 Undo any time with `npx stateark remove`.)*

+Here what we had in mind developing stateark - we address a problem millions of users have...

 ```
 You:  ...three hours of work...